Arduino ADC:Everything you Must

 analogue input pins into the ADC.

-To read an analogue voltage from pin A4 you use the following function:
+To read an analogue voltage from pin A4 you use the following code and function:

 Setting of the multiplexor is done in that function for

 In the above diagram you would read an analogue value from 2 pins up on the left with analogRead(A4).

 for 4V operation and 200kHz ADC sampling clock. for 5V operation and 125kHz ADC sampling clock (See below).